robotE13/yii2-app-template/docs/guide/topic-adding-more-apps.md

 Adding more applications
 ========================

-While having separate frontend and backend is common, sometimes it's not enough.
+While having separate frontoffice and backoffice is common, sometimes it's not enough.
 For example, you may need additional application for, say, a blog.
 In order to get it:

-1. Copy `frontend` to `blog`, `environments/dev/frontend` to `environments/dev/blog` and `environments/prod/frontend`
+1. Copy `frontoffice` to `blog`, `environments/dev/frontoffice` to `environments/dev/blog` and `environments/prod/frontoffice`
 to `environments/prod/blog`.
-2. Adjust namespaces and paths to start with `blog` instead of `frontend`.
+2. Adjust namespaces and paths to start with `blog` instead of `frontoffice`.
 3. In `common\config\bootstrap.php` add `Yii::setAlias('blog', dirname(dirname(__DIR__)) . '/blog');`.
 4. Make adjustments to `environments/index.php` (marked with `+`):